Omegastick/bots/training_notes.md

 KL target: 0.01

 ## Observations
+I made a mistake and instead lowered the entropy coefficient instead of the learning rate.
 No real training progress for the first 40 minutes, then a spike in performance.
 Unfortunately, the training crashed after an hour because of a bug.
 KL divergence stayed low for the first 20 minutes, then rose and remained high for the rest of the run.